rancher/rke2/docs/install/airgap.md

 You may use the `install.sh script` and define the `INSTALL_RKE2_ARTIFACT_PATH` to reduce steps and create the systemd service file.

-1. Download the rke2, rke2-images, and sha256sum archives from the release into a directory, as in the example below:
+1. Download the install script, rke2, rke2-images, and sha256sum archives from the release into a directory, as in the example below:

 ```
 # mkdir /root/rke2-artifacts && cd /root/rke2-artifacts/